 Under the Edit Menu or by pressing 'Ctrl' F, you can get a dialogue to search for elements within the project view.
-After receiving the dialogue, click on the down arrow to choose the element type to search for, then click "search".
+After receiving the dialogue, click on the down arrow to choose the element type to search for, then click "Go To".
 This will highlight the element type you choose to search for within the project view.
+You can also be more specific and enter the number of the stitch or element.